medialab/casanova/README.md

 # Or if you want to rely on faster csvmonkey
 import casanova_monkey as casanova

+# NOTE: to rely on csvmonkey you will need to open the file in binary mode (e.g. 'rb')!
 with open('./people.csv') as f:

   # Creating a reader